pgomes13/marvel_characters_react_redux/README.md

 * [Jest] - Delightful JavaScript Testing

 ## Installation
-Download or clone this respository on your local machine.
+Download or clone this repository on your local machine.
+The private key will be sent separately.
+Insert the ```PRIVATE_KEY``` at `/src/api/base`.
 Then run the following commands in the root directory -

 ```sh
 yarn